If you work for an employer and take time off sick, you may be able to get sick pay. This could be:

 - Occupational or company sick pay – your employer’s own sick pay scheme.
 If they have one, it will be written into your contract.
-It may be more generous than SSP, and might be paid on top of it.
+It may be more generous than SSP.
 Some employers pay staff in full for a certain amount of sick days.

-Your employer pays SSP for up to 28 weeks.
-The weekly amount is currently £88.45.
-You can claim if you are:
+Your employer will pay you SSP for up to 28 weeks.
+The weekly amount is currently £89.35.
+You can claim if you:

-- off work sick for four days in a row or more (including non-working days)
+- are off work sick for four days in a row or more (including non-working days)

 Before your SSP is due to end, your employer should give you a form called SSP1.
 This form will tell you when the last payment will be.
-It will also give you information about applying for a benefit called Employment and Support Allowance (see below).
+It will also give you information about applying for a benefit called Employment and Support Allowance.